c0m4r/paranoya/README.md

 ## Licensed under GPL 3.0
 * Loki - Simple IOC Scanner Copyright (c) 2015 Florian Roth
 * Loki (daemonized) - Simple IOC and YARA Scanner fork (c) 2023 c0m4r

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/